wp-plugins/knews/readme.txt

 * Added widget format (label/input position)
 * Hidden Knews in admin menu fixed
 * Fixed mailto in links on newsletters

-= 1.2.4 =

-* Solved double subscription bug into windows webservers (definitely, we swear)
-* Solved bug in the scheduling of autocreation task
-* Added JS-CRON force button in submits screen (look at the bottom list)
-* Added support for NextGen Gallery images insertion in the WYSIWYG editor
-* Added apply_filters['the_content'] deactivation to avoid post insertion issues with another plugins like NextGen Gallery and others

-= 1.2.3 =

-* Solved htaccess bug in templates images (bug in 1.2.2 version for some webservers)
-* Double subscription bug fixed
-* Fixed broken HTML newsletter submit when includes bad URLs (like <a href="">)
-* Added mailing lists order field (for selector order in subscription form)
-* Bad URL tutorials fixed
-* Solved JavaScript post content insertion into newsletter bug (from plugins like add Link to Facebook)

-= 1.2.2 =

-* Solved SQL bug ('last_run' missing field) in knews 1.2.0 /1.2.1 clean installations (in Auto-creation admin page)
-* Solved a token replacement bug about name/surname fields in submitted newsletters.
-* Now you can specify a mailing list id, name, surname and/or stylize it in shortcode and theme  knews_plugin_form() call (see installation for details).
-* Solved statistics bug: now shows the Submits OK/Error graph and calculates right the clicks percentages
-* The custom templates can be uploaded to /wp-content/uploads/knewstemplates/ in order to preserve it when you updating the plugin.
-* New premium template "Glossy Black", in our [(new shop)](http://www.knewsplugin.com/ps/en/).

-= 1.2.1 =

-* SOLVED IMPORTANT BUG!!!
-Cron submits never be submitted in 1.2.0 version.
-* Solved two bugs in the can't read page: Now replaces the tokens (Name and Surname) and the unsubscribe link now works.
-Thanks to IanFox.
-* The e-mail now is url encoded into user confirmation, unsubscribe and can't read email.
-Emails like abc+def@test.com works now.
-Thanks to Ernscht.

-= 1.2.0 =

-* Added Name and Surname fields, in the subscription form and token replacement in the newsletter submit.
-* Automated creation and submit newslettering.
-* Deep change in the Ajax way: from old-school method to standard WordPress method: This will solve some incompatibility issues with other plugins in the WYSIWYG editor and other Ajax Calls.